R-uan/github-repositories/README.md

-Uses Basic Authentication for the POST and DELETE HTTP Requests.
-The admin credentials are set with environment variables.
+Uses MongoDB as database and Mongoose as a ODM <br/>
-Stores the data on MongoDB
+The credentials for the basic authorization is set on the a enviroment variable.